 These slow cooker French dip sandwiches will just melt in your mouth!
 They’re so easy to toss together in the morning and you’ll come home to a delicious smelling house and the most amazing French dip sandwich ever!

-Alright, friends who work from home.
-Let’s talk about the slow cooker.
+Alright, friends that work from home – Let’s talk about the slow cooker (affiliate link).

-An hour after it’s started, I’m drooling.
+An hour after the slow cooker is turned on, I’m drooling.
 My house smells so good all day long and it’s pure torture for anyone sitting in the house.